rty10/rty10.github.io/_pages/about.md

 Current Work
 ------
-In July 2025, I was given a Researcher contract with Dr. Thomas Bishop at Louisiana Tech University to study the dynamics of confined genomic material as a part of a multi-lab collaboration on 4D whole-cell modeling.
+I am currently a Postdoctoral Research Assistant with the Bishop Lab at Louisiana Tech University where I am studying 4-D modeling of the bacterial chromosome

-In addition, I am currently working under contracts with both the Biophysical Reviews journal as a social media manager and the organizing committee of The Next-Generation Conversations on Biomolecular Structure and Dynamics (formerly the Albany Conversations) as an administrative organizer.
+In addition, I am on the organizing committee for the 2nd Next-Generation Conversations on Biomolecular Structure and Dynamics (formerly the Albany Conversations) to be held in June 2026 at Ruston, LA.